The Friedenshaus is a community initiative in Ludwigshafen Mitte.

 The Friedenshaus was lauched in early 2016.
 Its goal is to foster new relationships and a culture of peace in our neighborhood through educational and cultural programs.
 We believe that walls between people can be broken down, when people get to know each other.
 We strive to be a place where that happens.

 At the moment, the emphasis of our work is with refugees in Ludwigshafen.
-Through our German help sessions and other initiatives, we work to help people learn the German language and build contact with their neighbors.
+Through our language acquisition support sessions and other initiatives, we work to help people learn the German language and build contact with their neighbors.
 In doing so, we hope to compliment other initiatives in the city.

 Our programs are made possible through the impressive work of volunteers.
-If you would like to help us out and volunteer yourself, or have ideas for possible new initiatives, do let us know.
+If you would like to help and volunteer yourself, or have ideas for possible new initiatives, do let us know.

 We are continually adding to our program and trying out new initiatives.
 It’s therefore worth it to check in every now and again to see what’s happening.

 Volunteer with us

 Do you have time and would like to get to know new people?
 To use your personal gifts?
 Then you're in the right place!